hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 In 4.2 `LoadBalancer.nextDataMember()` method was added that throws `UnsupportedOperationException` in the default implementation.
 In 4.2, the SQL API required that the query was submitted to a data member.
-If the user had he's own LB implementation, SQL won't work from clients at all unless the LB was modified too.
+If the user had his own LB implementation, SQL wouldn't work from clients at all unless the LB was modified too.

 Due to rolling upgrades, we need another strategy to choose the target
 member: any data member from the larger same-version group.
 It's not